agyonov/CryptoEx/readme_nuget.md

 needs as possible applications are vast.

 **Other example is the JSON Web signatures** area.
-In this domain there are few open source libraries but either their focus is JSON Web Tokens (that are private case of the broader JSON Web Signatures) or they are limited in application for [jAdES](https://www.etsi.org/deliver/etsi_ts/119100_119199/11918201/01.01.01_60/ts_11918201v010101p.pdf).
+In this domain there are few open source libraries, but either their focus is JSON Web Tokens (that are private case of the broader JSON Web Signatures) or they are limited in application for [jAdES](https://www.etsi.org/deliver/etsi_ts/119100_119199/11918201/01.01.01_60/ts_11918201v010101p.pdf).

 In the current project you can find an implementation of the [RFC 7515 (JSON Web Signatures)](https://www.rfc-editor.org/rfc/rfc7515.html)